Yoav666s/dnd-wiki/collections/_races/nornfeld/feyling.md

 Your base walking speed is 30 feet.

 ## Languages
-You can speak, read, and write Common and one extra language of your choice.
-Humans typically learn the languages of other peoples they deal with, including obscure dialects.
-They are fond of sprinkling their speech with words borrowed from other tongues: Orc curses, Elvish musical expressions, Dwarvish military phrases, and so on.
+You can speak, read, and write Common and Sylvan.